ozmodiar192/washyobutt/README.md

 ```

 Now, when I create my DNS zone for wyb, I'll just reference the ID of my permanent delegation set, which is N3DWCHIKKR8MP4.
 I can point namecheap to the four name servers listed above, and I'll be able to freely create and destroy my dns zones while always getting the same four name servers.

+### Welp, the site is up, I guess.
+I now have what people in software consider a "minimally viable product".
+Minimally viable product is really just a nice way of saying "we're figuring this out as we go along", but my intentionally terrible and useless website now spins up from next-to-nothing with a single command.
+Revisiting my notes, I have a few things I'd like to do before I continue on with my project and make it slightly more viable, but no less terrible and useless.

+1) Get my keys in order and aduit my security settings.
+Investigate service roles/assume roles so users can escalate their permissoins for automation purposes.
+2) Script out the creation of my dynamodb table, s3 bucket, and reusable delegation set.
+This script should output the vars directly for terraform to consume.
+3) Create a project initialization script that sets up the environment for you as much as possible.
+4) revisit my git hook.
+I'd like to link to specific commits since I'm treating readme.md as a dev log.